rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/readme.md

 Duplicates should be kept until material is digitized whereupon they can be considered for weeding.

-**Extent:**

-Within the extent, audiovisual materials should be listed as "AV Masters" and include the linear footage.
-For example:

-Extent: 5 linear feet (10 boxes), 25 oversized papers boxes (OP), 2 extra oversized papers (XOP), 1 bound volume (BV), and AV Masters: 2 linear feet (1 box, 5 film canisters)

-Within the parentheses, the number of boxes or items should be included.
-As seen in the example above, the box count refers to the number of either Hollinger or record center boxes.
-Other types of containers include film canisters and combined boxes (for example, CLP#).
-Within the extent, CLPs should be listed in the extent in parentheses with the number of boxes.
-The container list will include the actual CLP number in the box column with a dash in the place of the folder number.
+For CLPs: The container list will include the actual CLP number in the box column with a dash in the place of the folder number.
 For example:

 ![Figure 15: Representing CLPs in the container list](/06-LOCAL%20PRACTICE/Images/Figure15.jpg "Representing CLPs in the container list")